 Later in the process, there are people who collect the ingested beans and final year high school students are paid to wash, rake and dry out the coffee cherries in the sun.
 To get perfectly roasted Black Ivory Coffee, they pick only the intact beans.
 As you might know, broken beans get an uneven roast.
 The result of this is that they need 33kg of coffee cherries to produce 1kg of Black Ivory Coffee.
 Per year, they produce only 120kg of Black Ivory Coffee, which makes it one of the rarest coffees in the world.
 The roasting is done on demand, so freshness is guaranteed.

 This coffee was brewed with a siphon coffee brewer, which is perfect for developing the taste of the coffee.
-As a bonus, it is also a eye candy.
+As a bonus, it is also eye candy.
 This kind of French style brewer dates back to the 1840s and it works on the principle of boiling water being pushed through a metal pipe.
 Water is actually two degrees Celsius below boiling point, the ideal temperature for coffee brewing.
 When the hot water touches the coffee, its temperature decreases a little bit and becomes the perfect point for oil and flavor extraction.
 There is no paper filter here that could potentially spoil the taste.
-As a result, with this brewing method, you get less bitterness and a totally different taste of coffee.
+As a result, with this brewing method, you get less bitterness and a totally different taste of the coffee.
 Some even describe it as “the most perfect coffee preparation”, as it extracts the cleanest taste out of the coffee.
 I don’t know how different the Black Ivory Coffee would be if we would make it with some other method.
 We were more than happy with the result and this preparation is one of the most stylish out there.
 Due to this unique brewing technique, the color of coffee is light brown with golden and reddish tones.

-The Taste of Black Ivory coffee
+The Taste of Black Ivory Coffee

 This is one of the most complex and full-bodied coffees we have ever had.
 The aroma is extended and well-balanced.
 At first, there are some fruity notes of cherries with earth, leather, and butter.
 On the palate, we could feel a hint of fresh grass with a complete absence of bitterness.
 On the second round, when coffee is a little bit cooler, it develope a delightful chocolaty aroma with even more distinct leather.
 The fruity aroma isn’t there anymore: interesting!
 The taste truly is distinctive with well-balanced acidity.
 Drinking this smooth liquid is a joy that we want to last so much longer.
 We especially like the velvety feel that lingered in our mouths after each sip.
 The finish is long, full of chocolate and caramel notes.
 Still no bitterness, only a feeling of “I want more!”

 How much will Black Ivory Coffee cost you?
-On their site, it is an 85 USD price for 35g / 1.23oz of whole roasted Black Ivory Coffee, which would serve approximately five espresso size cups.
+On their site, it is 100 USD price for 35g / 1.23oz of whole roasted Black Ivory Coffee, which would serve approximately five espresso size cups.
 Yes, it is expensive but totally worth it.
 Treat yourself and help a community at the same time!

-Black Ivory Coffee review card
+Black Ivory Coffee Review Card

-- PACKAGE DESIGN - 9.6/109.6/10
+- PACKAGE DESIGN– 9.6/109.6/10

 - AROMA – 9.4/109.4/10